roy-michael/neosec-coding-task/README.md

 The accepted query parameters are:
 * `userId` - required; the id of the user to query events for
 * `eventId` - the id of the event. the `eventId` is also used as an anchor when combined with the `limit` and `page` parameters
-* `limit` - a limit for the returned events result list size
+* `limit` - a limit for the returned events result, list size
-* `page` - used for events result list pagination.
-The pagination is in relation to the `eventId` anchor.
+* `page` - used for events result list pagination and works in relation to the `eventId` anchor.
   accepted values are positive or negative numbers

 #### Error Handling